Dnkest/pctrl/README.md

 ```
 POST /controls-csv
 ```
 Bulk upload controls for the authenticated user.
-The CSV file must have the attribute names of a control as the header names, and following the constraints on each attribute.
+The CSV file must have the attribute names of a control as header names, and following the constraints on each attribute.
 A sample CSV file can be found at [sample](https://github.com/qctrl/back-end-challenge/blob/master/assets/controls.csv).

 ### Download controls in CSV format
 ```